 With key players in the industry talking

 about the death of "social business," due to a lack of buy-in from the C-Suite, I keep thinking, what?
-We are still at the very tip of the iceberg.
-And while Chris Heuer makes very good, well-thought out arguments as to why the buy-in isn't happening, the reality is that anyone who isn't buying-in and thinks his or her company has social already sorted out isn't seeing the full potential.
-Let me point out just a handful of ways that we're not anywhere close to "there" yet—and I mean, not even the power players.
+We are still at the tip of the iceberg.
+And while Chris Heuer makes good, well-thought-out arguments as to why the buy-in isn't happening, the reality is that anyone who isn't buying-in and thinks his or her company has social already sorted out isn't seeing the full potential.
+Let me point out a handful of ways that we're not anywhere close to "there" yet—and I mean, not even the power players.

 This is the reality:

-1. Social interactions lack depth.
-I put forth this idea: Businesses can have as equal of an impact on a person as any other social relationship.
+Social interactions lack depth.
+I put forth this idea: businesses can have as equal of an impact on a person as any other social relationship.
 While most businesses are focused on selling, and sometimes, they even focus on providing value (see AMEX OPEN Forum Case Study

 ) there are still many more levels this relationship can be explored.
-For example, does your company's Community Manager know exactly how many times each person he interacts with on Twitter has previously interfaced with the brand?
+For example, does your company's community manager know exactly how many times each person he interacts with on Twitter has previously interfaced with the brand?
 If he or she buys products or is a brand advocate?
-Do all employees of the company use it towards the betterment of the organization?
+Do all employees of the company use it toward the betterment of the organization?
 Are these efforts deepening relationships with all stakeholders?
 No?
 I didn't think so.
-It's ok, we're all still communicating with too many radio broadcasts and addressing issues one impersonal DM at a time.
+It's okay; we're all still communicating with too many radio broadcasts and addressing issues one impersonal DM at a time.
 We haven't scratched through to the next level—but the point is, there are more levels.

 ) and the partnership between LionShare Media

-to figure out how to bring clients next level experiences leveraging AR technology.
-Let me just say, you haven't seen anything yet.
-Get ready to be able to mash-up game play, social data and virtual experiences—all visualized in your physical space.
+to figure out how to bring clients next-level experiences leveraging AR technology.
+Let me just say you haven't seen anything yet.
+Get ready to be able to mash-up gameplay, social data, and virtual experiences—all visualized in your physical space.
 These elements create a matrix of endless opportunities.
-People thrive on new experiences and AR has the ability to create fantastical experiences never before imagined.
+People thrive on new experiences, and AR can create fantastical experiences never before imagined.
 Talk about a place for brands to play—and make an impact.